Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 September 2025 00.20.05 UTC
+- WIB: Minggu, 14 September 2025 01.31.04 UTC
-- WITA: Minggu, 14 September 2025 01.20.05 UTC
+- WITA: Minggu, 14 September 2025 02.31.04 UTC
-- WIT: Minggu, 14 September 2025 02.20.05 UTC
+- WIT: Minggu, 14 September 2025 03.31.04 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: friendship
+Kategori: inspirational